South Street Seaport: Late 19th to mid-20th centuries

 At its peak, the port hosted many commercial enterprises, institutions, ship-chandlers, workshops, boarding houses, saloons, and brothels.
 However, by the 1880s, the port began to be depleted of resources, space for the development of these businesses was diminishing, and the port became too shallow for newer ships.
 By the 1930s, most of the piers no longer functioned, and cargo ships docked mainly on ports on the West Side and in Hoboken.
-By the late 1950s, the old Ward Line docks, comprising Piers 15, 16, and part of 17, were mostly vacant.
+The second Fulton Market was demolished in 1951 and replaced with a utilitarian building.
+By the 1960s, the old Ward Line docks, comprising Piers 15, 16, and part of 17, were mostly vacant.